Office small talk is a big deal.

 Master Small Talk in The Workplace

-So be polite, maintain eye contact, listen actively, ask an open ended question, and pay attention to how you’re making people feel.
-This is essential to creating a work life you, and everyone else, wants to be a part of.
+So be polite, maintain eye contact, actively listen, ask an open-ended question to your conversational partner, and pay attention to how you make people feel.
+These tips are essential to creating a work life you, and everyone else, wants to be a part of.

 How Pronunciation School Can Help

-Pronunciation School has helped tens of thousands of people become more confident and comfortable speaking in and out of the workplace.
+Pronunciation School has helped tens of thousands of people become more confident and comfortable speaking in and out of the workplace and interacting with colleagues.
 With our speech and confidence classes, we can help you dramatically improve your speaking style, and express yourself fluently and effectively.